 Who was Gerda Taro?

-As the first female photographer killed in action, Gerda Taro originally known as Gerta Pohorylle was born in Stuttgart, Germany in 1910.
-In 1933, as Ms. Taro was Jewish, after the election of Adolf Hitler as chancellor, she moved to france.
+Gerda Taro, originally known as Gerta Pohorylle, was born to a Jewish family in Stuttgart, Germany in 1910.
+In 1933 after the election of Adolf Hitler as chancellor, she and her family fled to france to escape Nazism.
 In Paris, she was known as “the little red fox” for her ginger hair and small stature.

 Gerda Taro and Robert Capa

-As lovers and friends, they worked as a team together to produce black-and-white photographs of the resistance fighters for the newspaper Ce Soir during the Spanish Civil War in Barcelona when it broke out in 1936.
+As lovers and friends, they worked together to photograph the Republican fighters in Spain for the newspaper Ce Soir after the civil war broke out in 1936.
 Once confident enough, Taro began working on her own, which she did for the last 5 months of her life.
 However, in July 1937, at the age of 26, Gerda Taro was crushed by a tank while covering the Republican offensive in Brunete.
 She later died from her injuries.

-After her passing, her photographs were unable to be recovered and a large part of work was missing.
-But in 2007, 4,500 negatives that were taken during the war by Taro and lover Robert Capa were discovered in Mexico City.
+After her death, her photographs were unable to be recovered and a large part of work was missing.
+But in 2007, 4,500 negatives that were taken during the war by Taro and her partner Capa were discovered in Mexico City.
 This shed a completely new light on the female photographers amazing scarifice and career.
 The photos were exhibited at the International Centre of Photography.

-A quote that Gerda Taro embodied in her career: “If your pictures aren’t good enough, you’re not close enough.”
+A quote that embodied Gerda Taro's career: “If your pictures aren’t good enough, you’re not close enough.”

 Some of her famous work: